 From Moalboal to Kawasan Falls, you will need to catch the public bus, headed for Badain.
 The bus should be every half hour.
 However, ours was late, during which time every bus, motorbike and trike driver offered us an overpriced lift to Kawasan waterfalls.
 You might be tempted to do this as a quicker option but the bus is so much cheaper and to us safer as the road was pretty crazy.

-The bus from Moalboal to Kawasan falls cost us 23 pesos per person for a single ticket.
+The bus from Moalboal to Kawasan falls cost us 23 pesos per person for a single ticket, (please note this price may higher since our trip).
 When you pay, ask the conductor to let you know where the Kawasan Waterfalls stop is.
 Make sure it’s the falls stop and not Kawasan Falls canyoneering stop – they are a few miles apart.

 The bus will stop at a very obvious entrance which is a car park with a dozen vendors trying to sell Kawasan falls canyoneering tours.
 There is also a huge sign that says “This Way to Kawasan Waterfalls” so you really cannot miss it.